sBondoc/OAI-Summer-2019/pages/lessons/lesson-01.md

 moveForward();
 ```

 Notice the semicolons (`;`) at the ends of the lines.
-These are necessary; don't forget to add them at the end.
+These are necessary; don't forget to add them.

 Executing this code should yield the following end result: